isomerpages/moe-tanjongkatongsec/_sec-1-2024/Appeals and Transfers.md

 **Request to transfer to another school**

-*   Students who wish to apply for a transfer to another school on&nbsp;**medical grounds**&nbsp;are to submit the request in person at the General Office with the necessary supporting documents by&nbsp;<b><u>23 December, 12pm.</u></b>
 *   Application without supporting documents, incomplete form or late submission will not be processed.

 *   Students who wish to transfer to another school for reasons other than those above may approach the other school directly for a place.

-For more enquiries on appeal or transfer matters, please email to [tkss@moe.edu.sg](mailto:tkss@moe.edu.sg), or contact our Administration Manager Ms Siti Aishah or Admin CSO Ms Harbalbir Raj Kaur at Tel: 63443471 during office hours.
+For more enquiries on appeal or transfer matters, please email to [tkss@moe.edu.sg](mailto:tkss@moe.edu.sg), or contact our Administration Manager Ms Cynthia Loke or Admin CSO Ms Harbalbir Raj Kaur at Tel: 63443471 during office hours.